 There is much more to the story of Francis, particularly his mission to the Muslims and the appearance of the stigmata late in his life, but I’ll leave it to you to study up if you’re so inclined.

 It’s difficult to put an exact finger on what it is about Assisi that is so distinctly impressive.
+First, it’s a beautiful hill town built into the side of Monte Subasio, with stunning vistas of the valley below.
 But if I had to say, it seems that the spirits of Francis and Clare are beautifully served by the tranquility of the small mountain town, as well as the stunning, yet simple, churches that bear their names.

-There are two Basilicas of Saint Francis, and upper and lower.
+There are two Basilicas of Saint Francis, and upper church and lower church.
 Both churches were started at the same time, immediately after the canonization of Francis only two years after his death in 1226.
 Such was the immediate recognition of his importance for the Church.

 The nave of the upper basilica is lined with scenes from the life of Francis and were, until fairly recently, attributed to Cimabue and Giotto, the two most famous and accomplished Florentine artists of the late 13th and early 14th Centuries.
 There’s some dispute now about Giotto’s contribution to the Upper Basilica.
 Unfortunately, the records of the Franciscans were destroyed in the Napoleonic Wars, so there’s no way to be sure.